MicrosoftDocs/powerbi-docs/powerbi-docs/developer/embedded/generate-embed-token.md

 ## Token permissions

-When exploring the API, the *GenerateTokenRequest* section describes the token permissions.
+In the generate token APIs, the *GenerateTokenRequest* section describes the token permissions.

 >[!NOTE]
 >The token permissions listed in this section are not applicable for the [Generate token for multiple reports](https://docs.microsoft.com/rest/api/power-bi/embedtoken/generatetoken) API.